MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Implement automated processes to deploy and roll out changes to virtual machines, avoiding any manual intervention.
 See [IaaS considerations](./mission-critical-operational-procedures.md#iaas-specific-considerations-when-using-virtual-machines) in the [Operational procedures](./mission-critical-operational-procedures.md) design area for more.

 - Implement chaos experiments to inject application faults into virtual machine components while observing the mitigation of faults.
-See [Continuous validation and testing](./mission-critical-deployment-testing.md#continuous-validation-and-testing) in the [Deployment and testing](./mission-critical-deployment-testing.md) design area for more details.
+For more information, see [Continuous validation and testing](./mission-critical-deployment-testing.md#continuous-validation-and-testing).

 - Monitor virtual machines and ensure diagnostic logs and metrics are ingested into a [unified data sink](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#unified-data-sink-for-correlated-analysis).